SvenGarson/linked-list-in-C/README.md

   - **Return value**

     - `NULL` when a linked list instance cannot be allocated
-    - Instance of `linked_list_instance_ts` when the linked list was allocated successfully
+    - Pointer to a new instance of `linked_list_instance_ts` when the linked list was allocated successfully

 - **`linked_list_destroy`**